CrumpetDev/crumpet/README.md

 - *aren't extensible and offer very limited customisation.*
 - *only fit a handful of use cases (you’re stuck using tooltips and modals that work at a layer above your product via a JavaScript snippet).*
 - *look and feel like an afterthought (since they don’t fit your design language or brand).*
-- *difficult (and often expensive) to self-host.*
+- *are difficult (and often expensive) to self-host.*

 ## Why use Crumpet?

 Crumpet allows developers to integrate onboarding, education and retention experiences into their software products natively and using their own UI components through a drag-and-drop workflow builder combined with an SDK.

 - **🪄 Configure simply, engage purposefully:** modelling customer engagements as steps in a workflow gives engineers and designers as much freedom as possible.
 This means you can bring your own UI components or use our existing library of templates.

 - **💪 Flexible customer data model:**  share whatever data you want with Crumpet and use this to target specific users or groups.
 This could be users on a free trial, users of a particular company or whatever you like - it’s just JSON under the hood , no need to retrofit your data into predefined objects on a remote cloud.

 - **🔓 Open-source, open architecture:** Contribute, self-host, fork.
 Break free from vendor lock-in and join us in transforming how software businesses engage with their customers and drive product adoption.

 - **🎨 Extendable and customisable:** Extend our API and connect Crumpet to your internal systems and tools (i.e. CDPs, CRMs, direct messaging tools like Slack … etc)

 - **💸 Transparent pricing:** Our community self-hosted version will always be free and open-source.
 Our cloud version is priced like typical usage-based SaaS - you pay only for what you use.

 - **💾 Own your data and host on your terms:** your data never has to leave your infrastructure.

 ## What can you do with Crumpet?
 <a name="what-can-you-do"></a>
 We’re currently in the development phase of Crumpet’s alpha version.
-If you have ideas, think something is missing, have a specific requirement or want to ask a question, please either create an issue or message our Slack community.
+If you have ideas, think something is missing, have a specific requirement or just want to ask a question, please either create an issue/disscussion or message our Slack community.

 Here’s an idea of what you can build with Crumpet.